Horizon Blog

 “… people are very sceptical of outsiders in XXXS community for a variety of reasons.
 It’s a kind of like closeted community stigmatised community.
 So, they don’t want to engage with outsiders.
 And beyond that, it’s also that they’ve had a lot of experiences with media in the past that were absolutely horrible, and people would say they were academics or say they are from the media and then enter the space, collect data or collect some quotations and then present people in a very bad light online.”

 Due to these difficulties, researchers might choose to conduct their research covertly, i.e. observing a community without making its members aware that they are being studied.
 This can avoid the problem of reluctant participants but goes against the common ethical principle of informed consent in research.
-As one of our project outputs we are creating a tool to help researchers think through the implications of conducting research on online communities openly or covertly – alongside other implications.

-Another challenge was focused on in the project concerns how to keep researchers safe when studying online communities.
+Another challenge we have focused on in the project concerns how to keep researchers safe when studying online communities.
 It is known that in some circumstances some members of online communities can react with hostility when aware they are being researched, and individual researchers have experienced harassment as a direct consequence of their work.
-Our project was highly motivated by a desire to identify ways to protect researchers in these kinds of situation.
+Our project plan was highly motivated by a desire to identify ways to protect researchers in these kinds of situation.
 One team member said in a project reflection session:

 I think as a research community, we have a responsibility to keep our researchers safe and understand that there are members who are more vulnerable than others to certain kinds of harm…it’s achieving a balance of supporting people to be independent, to do their research and but also looking after them and being aware of harms that might occur to them.”